miladsoft/vcnostr/README.md

 - **100% Client-Side**: All processing happens in the browser, with no data sent to servers
 - **Downloadable Cards**: Save your digital business card for sharing

+## How to Add to Your Mobile Wallet

+### For iPhone users:
+1. Generate your business card on this website
+2. Download the .pkpass file
+3. If using Safari on your iPhone: The file should automatically prompt to be added to your Apple Wallet
+4. If using another browser or computer:
+   - Email the .pkpass file to yourself
+   - Open the email on your iPhone
+   - Tap the attachment, and you'll see the "Add to Wallet" option

+### For Android users:
+1. Generate your business card on this website
+2. Download the .gpay file
+3. Make sure you have Google Wallet app installed
+4. Open the .gpay file with Google Wallet
+5. If that doesn't work automatically:
+   - Go to Google Wallet app
+   - Tap "+" button
+   - Select "Loyalty card" or "Other"
+   - Scan the QR code from your downloaded pass

 ## Important Notice About Wallet Files

-Currently, the generated wallet files (.pkpass for Apple Wallet and .gpay for Google Wallet) **will not work** when attempting to add them to your mobile wallet applications.
+Currently, the generated wallet files (.pkpass for Apple Wallet and .gpay for Google Wallet) may not work directly when attempting to add them to your mobile wallet applications.
 This is because:

 1. **Apple Wallet (.pkpass) Files**:
    - Require proper code signing with an Apple Developer certificate